 Talk of the Town:

-Another great discussion from the Tool Talk Discussion Forum.
+This interesting discussion is from the Tool Talk Discussion Forum.
+Remember that

 The discussion started out with the following post: